blobbybilb/gobble-db/README.md

 ### Performance

 Performance is not a priority; minimal development overhead is.
 That said, it should be fast enough for small-to-medium-sized projects (10k-100k items in a collection).
-Using some very rough benchmarks (like ~OOM):
+Using some very rough benchmarks (like ~OoM):
 - Inserting 10k items takes about 1-2 seconds
 - Querying for ~5k of those takes about 0.5-1 seconds (not indexed)
 - Querying for ~5k of those takes about 0.1-0.2 seconds (indexed)